 Gluttonous Thursday (February or March)

-Budapest Spring Festival (March)
+Budapest Spring Festival (March to April)

 Craft beer enthusiasts will love this Budapest festival, which celebrates the intricacy and variation of their favourite beverage.
-Expats attending the event should be sure to sample ‘Korty’, a Hungarian specialty beer that is rarely available on tap.
+Expats attending the event should be sure to sample ‘Korty’, a Hungarian speciality beer that is rarely available on tap.
 Known locally as Főzdefeszt, the festival also attracts a variety of street food stalls, so expats will be able to complement their brews with a tasty meal.

-Statehood Celebrations (August)
+State Foundation Day Celebrations (August)

-Sweet Days Chocolate Festival (September)
+Sweet Days Chocolate Festival (September to October)

 Café Budapest Contemporary Arts Festival (October)